🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

 • Packaging effectiveness on real shelves

-• Sales policies, return handling, and logistics
+• Wholesale sales policies, return handling, and logistics

 And you do it without betting the farm.